AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 As we are storing Adobe Docs content in GitHub, it can use a version of Markdown called [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), which provides additional functionality for common formatting needs.
 Additionally, Adobe extended Markdown in a few ways to support certain help-related features such as notes, tips, and embedded videos.

 ## Markdown basics

+The following sections describe the basics of authoring in Markdown.

 ### Headings